OlenaBugaiova/datascience-and-ai-self-learning/README.md

 * [Hugging Face](https://huggingface.co/) - the AI community to build, train and deploy state of the art models

 ### Practice
-* [Omdena](https://omdena.com/) - collaborative platform to build innovative, ethical, and efficient AI and Data Science solutions to real-world problems
+* [Omdena](https://omdena.com/) - a collaborative platform to build innovative, ethical, and efficient AI and Data Science solutions to real-world problems
 * [EleutherAI](https://www.eleuther.ai/) - a grassroots collective of researchers working to open source AI research
 * [Kaggle](https://www.kaggle.com/)